'Serial sexual harasser' plagues women at JUTC

 “The JUTC takes such allegations very seriously and does not tolerate inappropriate behaviour in the workplace.
 Our employees are encouraged to bring such matters to our attention at any time, without fear of any adverse action being taken against them for doing so,” added Thoms.

-However, a number of present and former female employees of the State-owned bus company have told the Observer that the manager made their lives hell because they rejected his demands for sexual favours.
+However, a number of present and former female employees of the State-owned bus company have told the Observer that the supervisor made their lives hell because they rejected his demands for sexual favours.

 “You get approached for sex and when you don't give in, him victimise you.
 Is like him mek him friend dem sit down in the depot and if dem even go road and do one or two trips, him call dem in and take dem bus and give you, even though fi dem duty nuh done,” alleged one former JUTC employee.